 - My host agency belongs to MAST.
 It's a travel consortium.

 - Wow!
 HAR has 17 consortia profiles on their list!

 Have I made amends well enough to get my grammar nerd status back?
 I hope so.

 Okay, What Now?

 Are you a lone star looking to combine forces with other stars to increase your luminosity?
 In case you haven’t heard, Host Agency Reviews has majorly expanded.
 This means that consortia now have their own space (pun intended) on our website!
-Go check out the consortia profiles to read reviews, leave a review, and/or dig deeper into each consortium’s specific technologies, marketing support, amenities and education that each consortia provides!
+Go check out the consortia profiles to read reviews, leave a review, and/or dig deeper into each consortium’s specific technologies, marketing support, amenities, and education that each consortium provides!

 Once you get all buddy-buddy with your consortium, don't forget to leave a review of them on the site!
 Your experiences and insights will help other agents make smart and informed choices!

 Editor's Note: This article was originally published Nov.
 2nd, 2018.
 It was updated and republished on the publish date listed.